AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/apis/index.md

 3. And, applies certain modifications to it.

 For Step #1, since you would like to access user's file system, you can do so by using the UXP API's `localFileSystem` or `fs` module.<br></br>
-In Step #2 and 3, you need to update the InDesign Document and should use the DOM APIs.
+In Step #2 and 3, you need to update the document and should use the DOM APIs.

 ## Updates and releases

-We are still evolving the API surface and future releases of InDesign will support more capabilities.
+We are still evolving the API surface and future releases will support more capabilities.
 Therefore, each release will have updates to both - DOM and UXP APIs.

 The [What's new](../../../changelog) section, lists all the new features, changes, fixes for every release.
 The DOM APIs are versioned as per the application version.
 However, you need to pay attention to the the UXP version associated to each release.